tajpouria/algorithms-and-data-structures-cheat-sheet/README.md

 Frequency counters are often used in conjunction with other techniques such as multiple pointers or sliding windows to solve problems efficiently.

-For example here's a problem that could be resolved using the frequency counter pattern:
+Here's a problem that could be solved using the frequency counter pattern:

 Write a function `same` that takes in two arrays of numbers `arrOne` and `arrTwo`.
 The function should return a boolean indicating whether or not the elements in `arrOne` are the squares of the elements in `arrTwo`.